-With the new cricket fixtures announced, Joe Root’s side is preparing for an international series and busy summer in 2022.
+With the new cricket fixtures announced, Ben Stokes’ side is preparing for an international series in 2024.
 Cricket fans are guaranteed to witness many legendary cricket players in action at the Oval.

 Experience the iconic KIA Oval with one of our fantastic KIA Oval hospitality packages.
 Don’t miss out on world-class cricket during the international series.

-Ever since we have been introduced to One Day and Twenty20 cricket, Surrey have also had a lot of success in the limited-overs game.
+Ever since we have been introduced to One Day and Twenty20 cricket, Surrey has also had a lot of success in the limited-overs game.

 Formed in 1845 at the local Horns Tavern, great players include Sir Jack Hobbs, Jim Laker, Peter May, Sir Alec Bedser, Alec Stewart, Graham Thorpe and Mark Butcher.